 ! ! !
 See Author's Notes at Bottom of Column ! ! !

-Drain tile is just one small, but important, part of foundation waterproofing.
+Yes, drain tile is just one small, but important, part of a foundation waterproofing system.
 There is a big difference in exterior foundation waterproofing treatments.
 You may think that your new home foundation has been waterproofed because you saw some black stuff sprayed on the poured concrete in the top left corner of the above photo.

 I'm willing to bet that fewer than 1 in 100 new houses in the Greater Cincinnati housing market have waterproofed foundations.
-Most are damproofed.
+Most are dampproofed.
 What do you think is happening in your city?

 Free & Fast Bids

 Did Old Clay Drain Tile Work?